 Adding a live chat feature to your SaaS product would also be great.
 Such a solution will help you to be constantly in touch with your customers, which will increase their engagement level.
 Some live chat solutions include Zendesk, Freshchat, and Chatra.

 Analytics software and tracking tools help you collect and study data about your users’ behavior in your product.
-Examining the collected information will enable you to improve your SaaS engagement significantly.
+Examining the collected information will enable you to improve your SaaS customer engagement significantly.
 Popular tools for tracking and analytics are Google Analytics, Adobe Analytics, and FullStory.

 To understand your customers better and ensure they have a flawless experience with your SaaS product, you need tools to conduct surveys and get user feedback.
 Popular solutions for this are Savio and InMoment.